 Today, thousands of stories are being told regardless of who tells them and how they are told.
 Many of these stories lack authenticity, transparency, or are driven by ulterior motives which serve a predetermined narrative.
 These are just some of the few obstacles that get in the way of honest, wholesome and dignified storytelling within development and humanitarian contexts.
 In order for a piece – be it visual, written or spoken – to reach an audience, it goes through a long process of filtration, revising and editing that sometimes alters the original content and makes it almost fictional.
 This in turn, ends up painting the wrong picture of the contributors who oftentimes are not aware of where their stories, visual or written, will be displayed and to what purpose will they be used.

+However, Dignified Storytelling goes well beyond a set of principles and a handbook.
 Over the longer-term, Dignified Storytelling will create an environment of positivity that strengthens long-term relationships between the public, private, development and humanitarian sectors by placing dignified and ethical storytelling at the epicenter of knowledge sharing, stakeholder engagement, and capacity development to inspire and inform storytellers.